 - Meet with your counselor and tell him/her what you accomplished over the summer.
 Review your transcript with your counselor.

-- Make sure you have taken all necessary standardized tests well before your application deadlines.
+- Also make sure you have taken all necessary standardized tests well before those application deadlines.

 - Narrow down your list of colleges.
 Be sure to include “safe” schools as well as “reach” and “realistic” schools.
 By the end of the semester, you should finalize your choices, but you may need to finalize your list sooner if you want to apply early admission to any of your schools.

-- Request recommendations from your teachers or remind people you talked to in the spring.
+- Follow up on recommendations from your teachers or remind people you talked to in the spring.

-- Work on application essays.
+- Finish your application essays.
 Ask teachers to read them.